xia-lab/MetaboAnalystR/README.md

 ## Case Studies

+### MetaboAnalyst 2.0 Workflow: From Raw Spectra to Biological Insights

+In this tutorial, we showcase how to utilize MetaboAnalyst 2.0 to perform a comprehensive end-to-end metabolomics data workflow from raw data preprocessing to knowledge-based analysis.
+The dataset showcased in the tutorial consists of a subset of pediatric IBD stool samples obtained from the Integrative Human Microbiome Project Consortium (https://ibdmdb.org/).

+### MetaboAnalyst 1.0

 To demonstrate the functionality, flexibility, and scalability of the MetaboAnalystR package, three use-cases using two sets of metabolomics data is available [here](https://github.com/jsychong/MetaboAnalystR/tree/master/Supplementary_Material).
 In this folder you will find detailed discussions and comparisons with the MetaboAnalyst web-platform.

 ## Tutorials

-For detailed tutorials on how to use MetaboAnalystR, please refer to the R package vignettes.
-These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalyt modules (11), as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR for a holisitic metabolomic data analysis.
+For detailed tutorials on how to use MetaboAnalystR 2.0, please refer to the R package vignettes.
+These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 2.0 modules (11), a case-study showcasing the new end-to-end functionality of MetaboAnalystR 2.0, as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR 1.0 for a holisitic metabolomic data analysis (deprecated).

 Within R:
 ```R